Lignite: As an industrial adsorbent

-In jewelry
+In jewellery

 Jet is a form of lignite that has been used as a gemstone.
 The earliest jet artifacts date to 10,000 BCE and jet was used extensively in necklaces and other ornamentation in Britain from the Neolithic until the end of Roman Britain.
 Jet experienced a brief revival in Victorian Britain.

 Geology

-Lignite begins as an accumulation of partially decayed plant material, or peat.
-Peat accumulates most readily in areas where there is ample moisture, slow subsidence of the land surface, and lack of disturbance by rivers or oceans.
-Peat swamps are otherwise found in a wide variety of climates and geographical settings.
-Under these conditions, the area remains saturated with water, which covers dead plant material and protects it from degradation by atmospheric oxygen.
-Anaerobic bacteria may continue to degrade the peat, but this process is slow, particularly in acid water.
-Once the peat is buried by other sediments, biological degradation essentially comes to a halt, and further changes are a result of increased temperature and pressure from burial.
+Lignite begins as partially decayed plant material, or peat.
+Peat tends to accumulate in areas with high moisture, slow land subsidence, and no disturbance by rivers or oceans – under these conditions, the area remains saturated with water, which covers dead vegetation and protects it from atmospheric oxygen.
+Otherwise, peat swamps are found in a variety of climates and geographical settings.
+Anaerobic bacteria may contribute to the degradation of peat, but this process takes a long time, particularly in acidic water.
+Burial by other sediments further slows biological degradation, and subsequent transformations are a result of increased temperatures and pressures underground.

-Lignite forms from peat that has not experienced deep burial and heating.
+Lignite forms from peat that has not been subjected to deep burial and heating.
 It forms at temperatures below 100 C, primarily by biochemical degradation.
-This includes humification, in which microorganisms extract hydrocarbons from the peat and humic acids are formed.
-The humic acids make the environment more acidic, which slows the rate of further bacterial decay.
-Humification is still incomplete in lignite, coming to completion only when the coal reaches sub-bituminous rank.
+This includes the process of humification, in which microorganisms extract hydrocarbons from peat and form humic acids, which decrease the rate of bacterial decay.
+In lignite, humification is partial, coming to completion only when the coal reaches sub-bituminous rank.
 The most characteristic chemical change in the organic material during formation of lignite is the sharp reduction in the number of C=O and C-O-R functional groups.

 Lignite deposits are typically younger than higher-ranked coals, with the majority of them having formed during the Tertiary period.